beginnerbijay/Google-Drive-Clone-App/README.md

 # Google-Drive-Clone-App

-This is a simple Blog App, which lets you view, publish, edit, or delete your published blogs and also like and comment on the posts.
-It uses Material UI for styling.
-This is a self Learning Project to explore building CRUD Applications using MERN.
+This is a simple Google Drive clone app where the user can upload any files to the server and also view the info about that.
+It allows to Authentication using Google OAuth, provided by the Firebase service.

 ## Demo